arecker/cookbook/recipes/amstel-bread.md

    the middle of the dough should sound hollow when flicked, like a bongo drum.

-9. Remove from the coven to cool completely in the pan.
+9. Remove from the oven to cool completely in the pan.
 Serve with butter.